JStep0328/Tournament_App/README.md

 # Tournament_App

-Six Team Double Elimination Tournament with first round byes
+Six Team Double Elimination Tournament with first round byes using shinyapps.io

 Used the following repo as a starting point for creating a bracket https://github.com/zachmayer/kaggleNCAA